Angxddeep/Custom-Rom-flashing-guide/docs/Index.md

 # **Custom Rom flashing guide**
 ## Why I made this site
-As new users are coming and deciding to get into custom ROM I have made this guide as old guides had some outdated things in previous guides I decided to make a new guide
+As new users are coming and deciding to get into custom ROM.
+I have made this guide as old guides have some outdated things.So I decided to make a new guide

 ~*This guide will work on almost all Xiaomi devices.* **The device I have used is Xaga**